 It is a local custom to wave at all vehicles and people when passing them on the road.
 Oh, and you can forget your cellphone - there's no mobile coverage on these islands.

 Geographically isolated for millions of years, the Chatham Islands were first inhabited by the Polynesian race known as the Moriori, who named the islands 'Rekohu' - translated as 'misty skies' or 'misty sun'.
 Moriori descendants still reside on the islands today.

-European sealers and whalers were next to arrive, followed by Māori from mainland New Zealand.
-Descendants of Moriori still reside on the islands today.
+European sealers and whalers were next to arrive, followed by Māori from New Zealand.
+They called the islands Wharekauri.

-Significant historic sites include the Basalt Columns – imposing hexagonal rock formations formed 80 million years ago by cooling volcanic lava, and located at Ohio Bay about 30 minutes' drive from the main township of Waitangi.
+Significant historic sites include the Basalt Columns – imposing hexagonal rock formations formed 80 million years ago by cooling volcanic lava, and located at Ohio Bay about 30 minutes' drive from Waitangi.

 In the north-west of the island, you can visit a stone cottage built in the 1800s by German missionaries at Maunganui, next to a volcanic peak of the same name.

 The Chatham Islands Museum houses some fascinating displays of relics of life from days gone by, including ancient tools and casts of dinosaur bones.

 Wildlife and sustainability